-The game relies on constant player engagement to provide them with Currencies they can use to craft Cards that they can bring into their overall Deck, from which they can compose their own Custom Decks, which can be brought into battle against other players.
+The game relies on constant player engagement to provide them with Currencies they can use to craft Gear Cards that they can bring into their overall Deck, from which they can compose their own Custom Decks, which can be brought into battle against other players.
 Regular rules for a Deck still apply, standard Deck size that can be brought into play is 25 Cards.
 To craft Cards, the player needs to obtain Facilities that enable the processing of Raw Materials.